 - 1. The Texas Department of Insurance, Division of Workers' Compensation, has jurisdiction to hear this case. - 2.
-Venue is proper in the (City) Field Office. - 3.
-The preponderance of the evidence is not contrary to the decision of the IRO that chronic pain management for eight hours per day for five days per week for two weeks is health care reasonably required for the compensable injury of \\\\\\.
+Venue is proper in the (City)Field Office. - 3.
+The preponderance of the evidence is not contrary to the decision of the IRO that 10 days (80 hours) of chronic pain management is not health care reasonably required for the compensable injury of (Date of Injury).